elston/migratx/readme.md

 ```
 make shell_synchro
 ```

-This will start the containers in the background.
+This will start the containers in the debug mode.

 When you need finish all containers: